It’s the ultimate statement accessory

 I started using one regularly when I started college.
-I resisted it, because I wanted to pretend my vision wasn’t actually getting worse, but after I became known as the girl who fell down the stairs, twice, during freshman orientation, I realized that I needed it more than I thought I didn’t.
-In the year and a half I’ve used it, I’ve gotten so many bizarre comments, assumptions, and questions from people around me.
+I resisted it, because I wanted to pretend my vision wasn’t actually getting worse.
+After I became known as the girl who fell down the stairs, twice, during freshman orientation, I realized that I needed it more than I thought I didn’t.
+In the now two years I’ve used it, I’ve gotten so many bizarre comments, assumptions, and questions from people around me.
 Quite simply, people don’t know a lot about canes.

-Not everyone has to be totally blind to use a cane, and many members of the low vision community use canes to get around.
+Not everyone has to be totally blind to use a cane.
+Many members of the low vision community use canes to get around.
 A low vision doctor once told me that you can see 20/20 on the eye chart, but still be legally blind and need a cane to get around, and that’s okay.
 One does not have to see, or rather not see, a certain percentage to get a blindness cane.
 If they need it, they need it.

-Every person with blindness or low vision is different, and it hurts when people start questioning how well someone can see.
-Another thing that is equally annoying is when random people approach me and start doing a makeshift eye test to see how well I can see.
+Every person with blindness or low vision is different.
+It hurts when people start questioning how well someone can see.
+Another equally annoying thing is when random people approach me and start doing a makeshift eye test to see how well I can see.
 When you look like society’s view of normal, suddenly it’s hard to believe that you could be wearing such thick glasses and everyone turns into an eye doctor, trying to diagnose what’s wrong with you and if you really need that cane.

 While there are some days I wish I didn’t need it, I am glad I have my cane.
-When I first started using it and ran into former friends who told me I was exaggerating about my vision being so bad, I considered trying to go without it.
+When I first started using it I ran into former friends who told me I was exaggerating about my vision being so bad.
+I considered trying to go without my cane.
 But then when my cane alerted me to a pothole ahead of me, I realized how helpful it is and how much I need it.
 I can’t imagine going anywhere without my cane, except maybe face first on the ground or into a wall because I didn’t notice something.
 My cane has helped me see more of the world than I ever imagined, and for that, I am grateful.